-Relationships with farmers

 Variability in monsoon and changing crop patterns impact cane output and consequently sugar production.
-This makes healthy relationships with farmers a crucial requirement for sugar companies, to ensure availability of cane.
-Hence, investments in sugarcane development activity and timely payments for sugarcane are considered prerequisites for timely and adequate availability of cane.
+This makes healthy relationship with farmers a crucial requirement for sugar companies, to ensure availability of cane.
+Hence, investments in sugarcane development activity and timely payments for sugarcane are considered pre-requisites for timely and adequate availability of cane.

-Operating efficiency

 Size of the plants

-With prices of sugarcane being regulated through the fair and remunerative price (FRP) mechanism, operating efficiency (determined by recovery rate) and processing cost will determine the ability to withstand downturns.
+With prices of sugarcane being regulated through fair and remunerative price (FRP) mechanism, operating efficiency (determined by recovery rate) and processing cost will determine ability to withstand downturns.
 CRISIL Ratings believes larger plants are better placed, as their conversion cost will be low.

-Level of integration
+Level of Integration

-Standalone sugar units are seldom viable and, therefore, integrated sugar units with distillery and power operations are the preferred option.
+Standalone sugar units are seldom viable, and therefore integrated sugar units, with distillery and power operations are the preferred option.
 Optimal utilisation of by-products such as molasses (used to produce ethanol) and bagasse (used to generate power), are the key differentiating factors among sugar units.
 It will enable companies to capture value across the production chain.
 An integrated sugar company functions on a de-risked model, which results in more stable revenue and less volatile profitability.

 Working capital management

 While cane production is concentrated between September and April, demand for sugar lasts through the year.
 Therefore, sugar producers have to efficiently manage their seasonal working capital requirements amidst fluctuating prices, a crucial credit differentiator.